Metempsychosis -- full rpg ruleset -- work in progress

 Enraged -- you lose accuracy on all skills checks (maximum of -25% penalty) but gain +1-5 damage per attack.

-Berserk: you are also enraged but now will automatically make 1 BA/turn against closest ally or opponent until effect ends
+Berserk: you are also enraged but now will automatically make 1 BA/turn against nearest sentient being until effect ends

 Panicked -- basic actions made at penalty based on degree of failure (5% per degree of failure) to save